Learn the Four Swift Patterns I Swear By

 The first Swift pattern I use in every project that has any complexity to it is namespacing with enums and structs.
-Swift modules make the need for class prefixes obsolete.
-In Objective-C, it’s a best practice to use a class prefix to avoid naming collisions with other libraries and frameworks, including Apple’s.
+Swift modules make the need for type prefixes obsolete.
+In Objective-C, it’s a best practice to use a type prefix to avoid naming collisions with other libraries and frameworks, including Apple’s.

-Even though modules are an important step forward, they are not as flexible as many of us would want them to be.
+Even though modules are an important step forward, they’re not as flexible as many of us would want them to be.
 Swift currently doesn’t offer a solution to namespace types and constants within modules.

 #2 Dependency Injection in Swift

 Dependency injection is a bit more daunting.
 Or that’s what you’re made to believe.
 Does dependency injection sound too complex or too fancy for your needs.
 The truth is that dependency injection is a fundamental pattern that’s very easy to adopt.

 My favorite quote about dependency injection is a quote by James Shore.
 It summarizes much of the confusion that surrounds dependency injection.

 Dependency Injection is a 25-dollar term for a 5-cent concept.James Shore